 Students who did not pass the Peerceptiv reviewing accuracy check will have a grade of 0 rather than the grade their submission received based on ratings from the reviewers.
 It will say Pass in the Review Status column if the student has an accuracy grade that is higher than 0.
 It will say Fail in the Review Status column if the student has an accuracy grade that is 0 or lower.
 For other grading options with async, please contact firstname.lastname@example.org to discuss your assignment and Peerceptiv async grading options.

 Please see our detailed article on understanding Async assignment results.

 Async Group Assignments

 In an async group assignment, each student reviews peer submissions individually but anyone in the group can complete feedback tasks.
 Students must pass the task completion check and then all receive the same grade, the group's submission grade, for that assignment.
-If Peer Evaluation is included, students must complete that task within 72 hours in order to get their grade and not be removed from the Peerceptiv group.
+If Team Member (peer) Evaluation is included, students must complete that task within 72 hours in order to get their grade and not be removed from the Peerceptiv group.